 - A presentation of the ethnographic film 'Behind the Performance: Tufo of Mafalala' made by Professor Pedro Rebelo, Dr Matilde Meireles and Dr Iñigo Sánchez.

 On behalf of the Sounding Conflict team, we would like to personally thank all the practioners, participants and attendees who joined us for this event.
 It was reviewed by journalist Allan Leonard in 'Shared Future News'

-We do hope you can join us for our forthcoming two-day Final Conference on 17th and 18th September 2020.
+We do hope you can join us for our forthcoming two-day Final Conference.
+Details will be posted later in 2020.